AstroMined/debtonator/docs/active_context.md

      - utc_now() for the current time with proper timezone
      - ensure_utc() for guaranteeing timezone awareness
      - naive_start_of_day() and naive_end_of_day() for DB operations
+     - naive_days_ago() and naive_days_from_now() for test data creation
    - Maintain consistent pattern of storing naive datetimes in the database
    - Use timezone-aware datetimes in the service and API boundaries
    - Be explicit about timezone handling in method signatures and docstrings
    - Use proper timezone-aware datetime comparisons
    - Convert dates to datetime objects with consistent timezone handling

+6. **Test Fixture Usage Pattern**
+   - Always use registered fixtures from tests/fixtures/ directories
+   - Avoid direct model instantiation in test files
+   - Follow the four-step test pattern: Arrange, Schema, Act, Assert
+   - Use naive_days_ago() and naive_days_from_now() for test date creation
+   - Keep assertions focused on testing a single behavior
+   - Use descriptive test names and comprehensive docstrings
+   - Maintain proper separation between fixture setup and test assertions